carlosedp/cluster-monitoring/Readme.md

 ```

 If you get an error from applying the manifests, run the `make deploy` or `kubectl apply -f manifests/` again.
 Sometimes the resources required to apply the CRDs are not deployed yet.

+If you enable the SMTP relay for Gmail in `vars.jsonnet`, the pod will be in an error state after deployed since it would not find the user and password on the "smtp-account" secret.
+To generate, run the `scripts/create_gmail_auth.sh` script.

 ## Ingress